Diagnostic Testing Lab

 Specimen Submission Guidelines

 - Tissues allowed to fix for 24 hour in appropriate amounts of formalin can be submitted in reduced amounts of fixative, decreasing the size and weight of the container and shipping requirements.
+We strongly encourage the use of a delivery service with tracking information.
+Review guidelines above to ensure compliance with formalin safety regulations.

 Surgical Pathology Samples